 British Glass helps its members fulfil their duty to protect their workers and the environment from any risks associated with the substances they use in their products and manufacturing processes.

-Based on constant dialogue with our Health and Safety Committee of industry representatives, we feed accurate information about specific use of chemicals in the glass industry into the REACH process, the development of EU directives and regulations, and the transposition of these into effective UK legislation.
+Based on constant dialogue with our Health and Safety Committee of industry representatives, we feed accurate information about specific use of chemicals in the glass industry into the UK REACH process, the development of occupational exposure limits and assessment of their impact on the sector.

 Our Health and Safety Committee also allows members to work together on industry-specific challenges.
 For example, we are currently exploring substitutes for refractory ceramic fibre (RCF) which is used for the insulation and sealing of glass furnaces.

 British Glass supports the whole glass industry in fully understanding and meeting its obligations under the COSHH and UK REACH regulations through topical training days and guidance documents – which are available to members and non-members.